Menu

 NameTypeDescription

-reason optionalstringAdditional information on the operation.
+reason optionalstringProvides additional information regarding the operation.

 Example:

-[ { "ref": "LOY", "delta": "-5", "reason": "Points used on order" }, { "ref": "LOY", "delta": "1.5", "reason": "Points earned on order" }]
+[ { "ref": "LOY", "name": "Come back!", "delta": "3.5", "reason": "Points earned on order" }]

-12. Tax Rates
+13. Tax Rates

 A tax_rate can be specified for each order item and order charge.

 Tax rate are decimal numbers, representing a percentage of the price.
-For example, tax_rate=15.5 means that the tax is 15.5% of the price of the item or charge.
+For example, tax_rate="15.5" means that the tax is 15.5% of the price of the item or charge.

 Whether prices are tax-inclusive or exclusive is a decision taken at the account level.
 The chosen convention must then be enforced by all clients connected to the account.
 As a general rule, you can assume that prices in HubRise are tax-inclusive for accounts situated in markets where consumer prices are tax-inclusive, for example European countries.
 On the contrary, prices can generally be considered as tax-exclusive in the other markets, for example the U.S.